sambartik/echosphere/readme.md

 The server can reject a message based on its content policy, etc. In such case an error screen will be displayed.

+### Scrolling through the history
+Right after logging in, the focus will be on the text input field, indicated by a white rectangle - the cursor - in the bottom left corner.
+This means that you can start typing your message and eventually submit it to the server by clicking the ENTER key on the keyboard.
+The arrow keys up and down on the keyboard serve a special function: they "scrolls" through the message history you have sent.
+Clicking arrow up will bring old messages into the text field, giving you the possibility to edit it and send it again.
+The same applies with the arrow down, just the other way round.

+You don't have to interact only with the input field.
+By tapping TAB key, you can toggle the focus to the messages window and view old messages that were sent on the server.
+It is also done in a similar fashion, using arrow keys in a similar fashion as in previous example to move the cursor up and down.

 ### Commands
 Commands are sent by sending a special messages starting with `/`.
 For now, the server supports only following commands:
 - `/list`